Our Vulnerable Person Policy

 How we assess vulnerability

-There are several indicators which can help to identify vulnerability by the different communication channels used by The Haven Wolverhampton’s Fundraising Team.
+There are several indicators which can help to identify vulnerability through the different communication channels used by The Haven Wolverhampton’s Fundraising Team using REAL:

 Communicating via phone or face to face